 Residential electricity bills generated by retail electric providers typically include a charge to reflect pass-through payments made to the transmission and distribution utility.
 However, customers may not find a separate line item to reflect collections by the utility for federal income taxes.
 In this way, these phantom tax payments go unnoticed by consumers.

 Energy Future Holdings is the majority owner of Oncor.
 It acquired Oncor and other holdings of the former TXU Corporation in a 2007 leveraged buyout, the largest in history.
 But now EFH faces a crushing debt burden and declining revenues.
 According to reports, EFH spent half its revenues in 2012 on interest payments alone.
-Analysts believe bankruptcy or restructuring is not far off, perhaps by the end of summer or early next year.
+The company filed for bankruptcy on April 29, 2014.

 Filings at the federal Securities and Exchange Commission show that EFH is not paying federal income taxes.
 This is not surprising, given its mounting losses.
 EFH paid no federal income taxes in 2010, 2011 and 2012, according to the company’s 10-K filings with the Securities and Exchange Commission.

 Those filings also indicate EFH received refunds in 2009 and 2008, and its last federal income tax payment may have been made in 2007.

 EFH owns 80 percent of Oncor, which does not directly pay taxes to the federal government.
 Instead, Oncor collects money from its ratepayers for federal income taxes and then remits a share of that money to EFH.
 The 2012 SEC filings describe the major aspects of Energy Future Holding’s tax sharing agreement with Oncor.